oroinc/documentation/user_guide/marketing_list.rst

 1. Go to the *Marketing --> Marketing Lists* and click :guilabel:`Create Marketing List` button in the top right corner of the grid.

-2. Define :ref:`general details <user-guide-marketing-marketing-list-create-general>` of the marketing list
+2. Define :ref:`general details <user-guide-marketing-marketing-list-create-general>` of the marketing list.

 3. Define conditions in the *Filters* section.
 Only the records that meet the conditions will be added to the marketing list.